NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

-=== VéritéCo Timeline ===
+=== Knight Lab Timeline ===
-Contributors: miguelpeixe, zachwise
+Contributors: miguelpeixe, zachwise, KnightLab
 Donate link: http://cardume.art.br/
-Tags: timeline, shortcode, stamen, timeline.verite.co, verite, html5 Requires at least: 2.0.2
+Tags: timeline, shortcode, stamen, timeline.verite.co, verite, html5, KnightLab Requires at least: 2.0.2
-Tested up to: 3.3.2
+Tested up to: 3.7.1
-Stable tag: 0.9.7
+Stable tag: 1.0.0

-Use the incredible HTML5 Timeline developed by VéritéCo on your website.
+Use the incredible HTML5 Timeline developed by Knight Lab on your website.
 As easy as writing a shortcode.

 == Description ==

-A simple shortcode plugin to add the Timeline made by [VéritéCo](http://verite.co/).
+A simple shortcode plugin to add the TimelineJS made by Knight Lab.

-Supports custom width and height, [custom map styles by Stamen](http://maps.stamen.com/#content "Check the website for all the possible styles"), [Google Spreadsheet and JSON data sources](http://timeline.verite.co/#fileformat "Learn how to create your data source") and many more.
+Supports custom width and height, [custom map styles by Stamen](http://maps.stamen.com/#content "Check the website for all the possible styles"), [Google Spreadsheet and JSON data sources](http://timeline.knightlab.com/ "Learn how to create your data source") and many more.

-Checkout how to create your amazing Timeline at http://timeline.verite.co/
+Checkout how to create your amazing Timeline at http://timeline.knightlab.com/

 To embed your timeline use the button located at the post content editor (TinyMCE).